CAC: Community Advisory Committee for Multnomah Safe Rest Village

 • The City/County team, with one member each from the City Shelter Services Team and the Joint Office of Homeless Services (JOHS)

-• The shelter operator, All Good Northwest.
+• The shelter operator, Sunstone Way.

 It is responsible for: